kroy-the-rabbit/dnsgui/README.md

 This app is designed to be protected as management.
 An additional layer of security should be applied by implementing SSL and HTTP Basic Auth.
 With a more robust web server like nginx, it would be possible to implement two-factor authentication.

 Finally, this app includes CDN resources for bootstrap and JQuery.
 For the hyper-security-conscious, it might be desirable to host those resources locally, which would require a simple edit to `view/index.html`.

+### TODO

+Proper replication.
+In my setup, I just had a scp job with key-based auth to a secondary Unbound instance.
+This felt too hacky for release.
+For the curious, this amounted to spinning up a second Debian instance, installing just Unbound, setting up passwordless ssh with keys, and dropping something like this after line #24 of the systemd daemon:

+    system("scp -i path/to/keyfile /etc/unbound/root.hints root@second_dns_server_ip:/etc/unbound/");
+    system("scp -i path/to/keyfile /etc/unbound/unbound.conf.d/custom_hosts.conf /etc/unbound/unbound.conf.d/custom.conf root@second_dns_server_ip:/etc/unbound/unbound.conf.d");
+    system("ssh -i path/to/keyfile -t /sbin/systemctl restart unbound");

+This was enough to replicate DNS changes to a secondary (or tertiary) server without needing the full stack again.